theGnostickeymaker/tgk-site-v3/src/pillars/the-gnostic-eye/the-final-idol/series-1/the-final-idol.md

 ---
 layout: base.njk
 title: "The Final Idol"
-description: "Part I of the Final Idol Series — AI as idol, prophet, and antichrist; a symbolic descent into synthetic divinity and the worship of false light."
+description: "Part I of The Final Idol Series: AI as idol, prophet, and antichrist — a symbolic descent into synthetic divinity and the worship of false light."
 excerpt: "Truth was killed.
 A mirror replaced it.
 And now the world worships reflections."
 tier: free

-pageId: "the-gnostic-eye-the-final-idol-series-1-the-final-idol-part-1"
+pageId: "the-gnostic-eye-the-final-idol-series-1-part-1"

 episode: 1
 partNumeral: I

+siteTitle: "The Gnostic Key"
+pillarTitle: "The Gnostic Eye"
+gateTitle: "The Final Idol"

+seriesTitle: "Series I: The Final Idol"
+episodeTitle: "Part I: The Final Idol"
-partTitle: "Why Everything Is Becoming an Image"
+partTitle: "Part I: Why Everything Is Becoming an Image"
-tagline: "False light ✦ Synthetic gods ✦ The Machine ✦ The Imitation of Spirit"
+tagline: "False light ✦ Synthetic gods ✦ The Machine ✦ The imitation of spirit"

-slug: "part-1"
+slug: "the-final-idol"
 permalink: "/pillars/the-gnostic-eye/the-final-idol/series-1/the-final-idol/index.html"
-imgBase: "/media/the-gnostic-eye/the-final-idol/"
-imgPrefix: "the-final-idol-"
-bodyClass: "eye"

 socialImages:
   x: "/tgk-assets/images/share/the-gnostic-eye/the-final-idol/series-1/part-1/the-final-idol-part-1@x.jpg"